project-sora/sora-editor-docs/docs/guide/getting-started.md

 :::

 ::: warning BE CAUTIOUS
-When desugaring is enabled, you should build the APK in Android Studio by:
+When desugaring is enabled, you should build the production APK in Android Studio by:
 * Build from menu `Build` | `Build Bundle(s) / APK(s)` | `Build APK(s)`
 * Or, run Gradle task `assemble<Variant>`.
 For example, execute `assembleDebug` for your `debug` variant.

-Android Studio internally tries to speed up the desugaring process when you run the application by clicking the `Run` button (or `Shift+F10`).
-It will generate a device specific APK, and the result APK may not work properly on other devices.
+Android Studio tries to speed up the desugaring process when you run the application on a specific device from clicking the `Run` button (or shortcuts `Shift+F10`).
+It will generate a device API specific APK, and as a result the APK may not work properly on other devices.

+Alternatively, you can disable this feature in Android Studio by disabling `Experimental > Optimize build for target device API level only` in preferences to avoid this issue.
 :::

 ## Create the Widget